Last Updated: 2 December 2024

 Axle Stands

-Often overlooked, axle stands are essential for stopping your tyres from developing flat spots while the vehicle is stowed away.
 Leaving your campervan or Beetle on its wheels for several months without moving will mean you’ll likely have to buy new tyres in the spring, which will be a pain.
-It also allows you to leave the brakes off, so you won’t wear out your brake cables.
+Axle stands let you avoid this by allowing your vehicle to rest slightly above the ground, so the tyres aren't in contact with the floor and therefore can't be damaged.

 Keep it Clean